-In certain conditions gasoline is extremely flammable and highly explosive.
+• In certain conditions gasoline is extremely flammable and highly explosive.

-A fire or explosion from gasoline can burn you, others, and cause property damage.
+• A fire or explosion from gasoline can burn you, others, and cause property damage.

-- DO NOT smoke while refueling, and stay away from an open flame or where gasoline fumes may be ignited by spark. - Refuel only outdoors. - Store gasoline in an approved container and keep it out of the reach of children. - ◆ Add fuel before starting the engine.
+- DO NOT smoke while refueling, and stay away from an open flame or where gasoline fumes may be ignited by spark. - Refuel only outdoors. - Store gasoline in an approved container and keep it out of the reach of children. - Add fuel before starting the engine.
 Never remove the cap of the fuel tank or add fuel when engine is running or when the engine is hot. - Never fill the fuel tank so that the gasoline level rises above a level that is 1/2" below the bottom of the filler neck to allow for gasoline expansion and prevent fuel spillage. - If fuel is spilled, DO NOT attempt to start the engine.
-Move away from the area of the spill and avoid creating any source of ignition until fuel vapors have dissipated. - ◆ Don not operate without entire exhaust system in place and in proper working condition.
+Move away from the area of the spill and avoid creating any source of ignition until fuel vapors have dissipated. - Don not operate without entire exhaust system in place and in proper working condition.

-In certain conditions gasoline is extremely flammable and highly explosive.

-A static charge can ignite gasoline vapors.
+POTENTIAL HAZARD In certain conditions gasoline is extremely flammable and highly explanation and highly explosive.
+WHAT CAN HAPPEN A static charge can ignite gasoline vapors.
 A fire or explosion from gasoline can burn you, others, and cause property damage.

-- Purchase and store gasoline only in an approved container. - Always place gasoline containers on the ground away from your vehicle before filling. - Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge. - When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground. - If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle. - If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.

-Gasoline vapor can collect inside enclosed trailers and may be ignited by electrical sparks or hot engine/exhaust components.

-◆ Explosion and fire may occur, resulting in property damage, personal injury, and/or death.
+HOW TO AVOID THE HAZARD Purchase and store gasoline only in an approved container.
+Always place gasoline containers on the ground away from your vehicle before filling.
+Do not fill gasoline containers inside a vehicle or on a truck or trailer bed because interior carpets or plastic truck bed liners may insulate the container and slow the loss of any static charge.
+When practical, remove gas-powered equipment from the truck or trailer and refuel the equipment with its wheels on the ground.
+If this is not possible, then refuel such equipment on a truck or trailer from a portable container, rather than from a gasoline dispenser nozzle.
+If a gasoline dispenser nozzle must be used, keep the nozzle in contact with the rim of the fuel tank or container opening at all times until fueling is complete.
+POTENTIAL HAZARD Gasoline vapor can collect inside enclosed trailers and may be ignited by electrical sparks or hot engine/exhaust components.
+WHAT CAN HAPPEN Explosion and fire may occur, resulting in property damage, personal injury, and/or death.
+HOW TO AVOID THE HAZARD Provide adequate ventilation of any enclosed trailer to prevent build up of gasoline vapors, especially at floor level.
+Refuel only outdoors, never inside an enclosed trailer.
+Be sure all fuel tanks and casoline storage containers

-- Provide adequate ventilation of any enclosed trailer to prevent build up of gasoline vapors, especially at floor level. - Refuel only outdoors, never inside an enclosed trailer. - Be sure all fuel tanks and gasoline storage containers have proper caps installed to prevent spillage and minimize vapor escaping into the trailer. - Do not place any equipment that is leaking gasoline in an enclosed trailer.
+- Be sure all fuel tanks and gasoline storage containers have proper caps installed to prevent spillage and minimize vapor escaping into the trailer. - Do not place any equipment that is leaking gasoline in an enclosed trailer.